 Johnnie Walker

-Easily the most famous scotch brand in the world.
-Whiskeys range from the entry-level Red Label to the tip-top Blue Label.
+The best-selling and most famous brand of Scotch whisky in the world, Johnnie Walker is an absolute icon.
+Its many whiskys range from the entry-level Red Label to the tip-top Blue Label.
 Johnnie Double Black, Green, Black, Gold and Platinum labels (in that order) all provide happy mediums to suit your budget.

 They also do a range of John Walker & Sons whiskeys, which are about as premium as they come.